pophero110/Tic-tac-toe/README.md

 #### Add the following event listeners to the UI:

-- A click event listener to the .playGameButton element that creates a new instance of the Game class and starts the game.
+- A click event listener to the .resetGameButton element that reset the game.
 - A click event listener to the .board element that calls the checkGameOver method of the current Game instance and updates the UI accordingly.

 # MVP - Silver